 The Midnight Move of Howard Hughes

 Had Howard Hughes not been so phobic he might have taken over the world.
 Hughes became a real threat to the Eastern Establishment after his companies began dominating the CIA and defense department contracts.
 Hughes was stunned when that Eastern Establishment moved to yank TWA airlines away from him, right after he’d transformed it into the greatest jet fleet in America.
-It was all part of the oil companies desire for a monopoly on all phases of their industry.
+Maybe it was part of the oil companies desire for a monopoly on all phases of their industry, although the excuse given was that Hughes was unfit to command such a sensitive national security position, and had squandered immense resources on his Spruce Goose boondoggle.
+There was also talk of England having superseded the USA in jet technology, intimating that Hughes had lost his technological edge.
+But the problems really started when Hughes announced TWA was going global and would commence transatlantic flights, competing against Pan Am.

 The real power center of gravity in the United States appears to reside with those oil companies, the seven sisters, the monopoly that transformed into the energy cartel.
 Because his grandfather invented a drill-bit essential to oil drilling, Hughes maintained one of the few hick-ups in their dream of controlling all phases of the industry.
 (Aristotle Onassis would also provoke similar ire when he captured a near-monopoly on the trans-ocean shipments of Arabian oil, but that’s another story.)